grafana/grafana-operator/docs/docs/grafana.md

 The `grafana.spec.external` config allows you to set an URL and provide authentication to talk to your Grafana instance.

-Since the operator do not own the external Grafana instance you are **not** able to send in any configuration values to grafana it self.
+Since the operator does not own the external Grafana instance you are **not** able to send in any configuration values to grafana itself.
 So for example `grafana.spec.config` will not do anything if you want to manage an external Grafana instances.
-This is due to Grafana only have a ini files that it looks in during start and don't have any API that we can use to configure it.
+This is due to Grafana only having ini files that it looks in during start and doesn't have any API that we can use to configure it.

 You are also not able to install any plugins using the operator since they are also installed during startup.